This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Opportunities

-Oman’s strategic location on the Strait of Hormuz, as well as its deep-water ports on the Gulf of Oman and Indian Ocean outside of the Strait, are main selling-points as its logistics infrastructure grows and connectivity improves.
-In 2022, Oman appears to be re-emerging from budget constraints that had led it to place several large infrastructure projects on hold.
+Oman’s strategic location on the Strait of Hormuz, as well as its deep-water ports on the Gulf of Oman and Indian Ocean outside of the Strait, are main selling points as its logistics infrastructure grows and connectivity improves.
+The government has re-started public tendering for infrastructure projects, after a pause from 2020-2022 due to budgetary constraints.

 The Special Economic Zone Authority for Duqm and the Port of Duqm are actively seeking foreign investment to help finance development.
 In addition to the massive array of construction projects, Duqm requires infrastructure development in sewage treatment, drainage, water desalination, power plants, buildings, telecommunication services, and landscaping.
 In July 2021, Asyad built its first new ship at Duqm’s dry dock, which also provides ship repair and maintenance services.
 Saudi Arabia is considering establishing an industrial zone in Duqm.
 The Duqm refinery project offers transportation and logistics opportunities.
 Oman’s two established ports in Sohar and Salalah also present significant opportunities.
 Sohar’s free zone has been at the forefront of Oman’s downstream manufacturing growth.
 The industrial zone is seeking to attract additional manufacturing facilities and distribution centers.
 Sohar also hosts Oman’s largest operating oil refinery.